WeCanCodeIT/CleMasterSyllabus/README.md

 # Week 3 - Collections and Other Data Types

+Overview:
 Design more powerful collections to handle your data.
 Learn how to test drive and build out maintenance on your data collections.

+Objectives:
+* Understand the difference between a arrays and lists.
+* Understand how Type parameters are used (Raw Types vs Generic Types)
+* Manipulate a List using its methods.
+* Understand the usage and purpose of a Dictionary.

+Key Terminology:
+TODO: Create list

+Reading:
+TODO: What should they be reading?

 ## Lists